 Hubert: And last, but not least.
 Which are your favorite websites in the new economy market you frequently visit?

 David: My answer will be completely conventional.
 For example, I use MyYahoo maybe ten times a day to gather headlines and other information I care about.
 Does that make it one of my favorite websites?
 Nah, I’d change in a minute if I found something better.
 I go to GOOGLE maybe 5 times a day.
-I got to ONION for a laugh now and then.
 And the “web site” I visit most often and spend the most time with very clearly is my email client.
 (Yes, I know it’s not a Web site, but the distinction between the Net and the Web is hardly worth preserving any more.)

 Thank you David!